-The lease area in the Colorado River is not tidally influenced and therefore would not be subject to sea level rise.
+The lease area in the Colorado River is not tidally influenced and, therefore, would not be subject to sea level rise.
 The water level near the existing improvement is regulated primarily by water released upstream from the Davis Dam.
 As stated in Safeguarding California Plan: 2018 Update (California Natural Resources Agency 2018), climate change is projected to increase the frequency and severity of natural disasters related to flooding, fire, extreme heat, drought, and storms.
 Droughts could dramatically reduce river flow and water levels, leading to loss of public access and navigability.
 Climate change will further influence riverine areas by changing erosion and sedimentation rates; likewise, runoff from more frequent and severe storm events will likely increase scour and lead to a more rapid decrease in bank stability.

 The combination of these projected conditions could increase the likelihood of damage to structures within the lease premises from floods or droughts during the term of the lease.
-All of the existing features are fixed and may need relocation or reinforcement in the future to withstand higher levels of flood exposure.
+The boat dock and gangway are not likely to be damaged by storm-created flooding due to their floating nature.
+However, the fire pit and riprap protection will not be able to shift in response to changing water levels and may need relocation or reinforcement in the future to withstand higher levels of flood exposure or drought.
+During a severe drought, the boat dock may not be able to function due to low water levels in the river and could be damaged.